Free sample lectures for a taste of what it's like to study at SMBC

 - Its popular Biennial Preaching Conference, which models expository preaching through books of the Bible by a range of experienced local and international speakers.
 Integrated with the conference, a postgraduate preaching unit is usually offered in intensive mode;

-- Occasional one-day and two-day conferences focussing on preaching from particular books of the Bible and specific aspects of preaching;
+- Occasional one-day and two-day workshops focussing on preaching from particular books of the Bible and specific aspects of preaching; (next one on 15-17 May 2018)

 - Regional and country preaching workshops;